Feed on

 NEWS

+Crude oil prices have support from tighter global crude supplies after Libya’s National Oil Corporation declared force majeure on Jan 7 at its Sharara oil field, which was shut down on Jan 3 after protestors entered the facility.
+The Sharara oil field is Libya’s largest and pumps about 300,000 bpd.
 A decline in crude in floating storage is bullish for prices.
-Monday’s weekly data from Vortexa showed that the amount of crude oil held worldwide on tankers that have been stationary for at least a week fell -8.9% w/w to 83.89 million bbl as of Sep 15.
+Monday’s weekly data from Vortexa showed that the amount of crude oil held worldwide on tankers that have been stationary for at least a week fell -14% w/w to 75.76 million bbl as of Jan 12.

 Loren R Bailey, President